efren-palacios/duellinks/_posts/deck-types/guides/2017-10-28-the-cyber-angels-guide-by-negative1.md

 Dkayed: For fostering a productive, competitive community with Duel Links Meta; also for dealing with all the memes.

 Vincenity: For repping CA in DLPT’s / Team Wars and giving me competition while trying for deck expert.
-The understanding that I wasn’t the only person interested in the position helped me work on my guide, even if we both got it the end.
+The understanding that I wasn’t the only person interested in the position helped me work on my guide, even if we both got it in the end.
 Congrats!

 Nix: For giving me solid advice on my guide and helping develop DDraw burn.
 Now there’s legit no excuse for complaining when people lose to CA.